flipboxfactory/saml-sp/docs/configure/login.md

 # Configure Login (SSO)
 Set the `loginPath` within the Craft general config `config/general.php`.

-After the IDP is saved in CraftCMS, navigate back to the provider.
-Under the configure in CraftCMS, navigate back to the provider.
+After the IDP is saved in Craft, navigate back to the provider.
+Under the "Configure" tab in Craft, navigate back to the provider.
 The following code snippets show login configuration options.

 ## Simple Config